Anti-doping agencies subjected to ‘significant’ cyberattacks

 Microsoft says the latest round of attacks began Sept.
 16, the same week reports surfaced that Russia had manipulated data it provided WADA as the agency tries to corroborate doping cases.

 Microsoft did not identify which agencies had been hacked.
-Messages left with WADA and the IOC by The Associated Press were not immediately returned.
+An IOC spokesman said the IOC does not comment on cyberattack reports.
+WADA said there was no evidence of any breach of WADA systems.